netidx/netidx-book/src/quick_start.md

 ![Entering the workstation's TLS certificate name.](./quick-start/workstation/06-tls-name.png)

-**7. Protect the workstation private key.** Choose hardware sealing when it is offered, password protection when portability is required, or **none** only for a disposable machine.
+**7. Protect the workstation private key.** Choose hardware sealing when it is offered, password protection when portability is required, or **none** to store the private key in plain text.
 This lab workstation did not offer hardware sealing.

 ![Choosing private-key protection on the workstation.](./quick-start/workstation/07-key-protection.png)